eternagame/workspace-helpers/README.md

 Run `npx nx affected:test` to execute the unit tests for all packages affected by a code change.

-### Generate a Package
+### Code Generation

+You can use the Eterna nx plugin to automatically create and update files, including adding new packages.

+To see the available generators, run `npx nx list @eternagame/nx`.
+To run a given generator, run `npx nx generate @eternagame/nx:<generator>` (eg, `npx nx generate @eternagame/nx:ts-iso`).
+Running `npx nx generate @eternagame/nx:<generator> --help` will show available options for that generator.
-To scaffold a new package, run `npx nx generate @eternagame/nx:package`.
-You may also want to pass the `--directory` flag to put the package in a specific directory if it doesn't match your desired package name.
+In particular, if generating a new package, you may want to pass the `--directory` flag to put the package in a specific subdirectory of the packages directory if you don't want it placed in the root.

 ### Updating Dependencies